EthanCai/programming-learning-notes/projects-part-5.md

 ## Geo Database

 - [Gaffer](https://github.com/GovernmentCommunicationsHeadquarters/Gaffer): Gaffer is a framework that makes it easy to store large-scale graphs in which the nodes and edges have statistics such as counts, histograms and sketches.
 These statistics summarise the properties of the nodes and edges over time windows, and they can be dynamically updated over time.
+- [Tile38](https://github.com/tidwall/tile38): Tile38 is a fast geospatial database, spatial index, and realtime geofence.
+It supports a variety of object types including lat/lon points, bounding boxes, XYZ tiles, Geohashes, and GeoJSON.

 ## Computation